Does a 2006 Lexus LS430 have a timing belt or chain?

 Timing Belt vs. Timing Chain

-The 2006 Lexus LS430 is equipped with a timing chain rather than a timing belt.
-This choice is significant for several reasons:
+The 2006 Lexus LS430 is equipped with a 4.3-liter V8 engine, which uses a timing chain rather than a timing belt.
+1 This is a common design choice for high-end luxury vehicles like the Lexus LS, as timing chains are more durable and require less maintenance than timing belts.

 Do Lexus timing chains need to be replaced?